 It takes no account of the reality of life.
 It's literally heartless and crude.
 Compassion and understanding are necessary for a healthy business with a positive company culture, you won't find that in the Bradford Factor.

 Sickness should never be a disciplinary offence.

 Let's look at an example.

 Take someone with a long-term medical condition.
 Imagine they have one or two unpredictable visits to hospital each month, this will give them a high Bradford Factor score.
 Your HR software flags them for discipline.
 Really?
 OK they have a large total number of days off, but they have a long-term medical condition, and you'd probably be aware of it anyway.

 What kind of culture is that promoting?

 Years ago, I was a team manager in a call centre.
 They were using the Bradford Factor.
-One of my team ended up with a massive Bradford factor because she had to take regular time off to care for her disabled sister.
-HR presented the calculations, the table of highest Bradford Factor scores - and higher management saw her as a lazy slacker.
+One of my team ended up with a massive score because she had to take regular time off to care for her disabled sister.
+HR presented the league table, the table of highest Bradford Factor scores - and higher management saw her as a lazy slacker.
 I had to run her disciplinary hearings, while thinking to myself, "this isn't her fault at all!".
 (You won't be surprised to hear the culture was pretty awful, and the place has now closed.)